 Didactic Program in Dietetics (DPD) Subplan

-After 60 credits, students may apply for the DPD sub-plan which is required for students interested in becoming a Registered Dietitian.
-Upon completion of this program, students will be eligible to apply for a Dietetic Internship.
+Students must apply for the DPD sub-plan if they are interested in becoming a Registered Dietitian.
+Upon completion of this program, students will be eligible to apply to a variety of programs offering further education and supervised practice in Nutrition and Dietetics.

 Nutritional Science Subplan